 Then again, maybe not.
 If true performance is your goal, maybe a dated and underpowered Honda model isn’t the way to go.
 But with a nice paint job and a few choice aftermarket parts, the GB500 could be a real head-turner.

 The Suzuki GS series is often overlooked when compared with other Japanese motorcycles of the era.
 The GS marked Suzuki’s first foray into mass-produced four-stroke motorcycles.
 Previously, the company almost exclusively manufactured two-stroke machines but in 1976 that all changed with the release of the GS750 and GS400.
 The 750 was a four-cylinder machine, while the 400 was a parallel-twin.
-Technologically, the early GS models were more or less identical to their Kawasaki KZ counterparts but they haven’t such a lasting impression on the industry.
+Technologically, the early GS models were more or less identical to their Kawasaki KZ counterparts but they haven’t left such a lasting impression on the industry.

 And that’s a good thing.
 While many home customizers are driving up the prices of the models above, the GS isn’t quite as sought after.
 And that means that you can pick them up for a reasonable price.
 And most importantly, since they’re not as iconic as the other models, you don’t have to feel guilty about taking an angle grinder to one.
 It’s all very well if you can snap up a cheap CB, but it’s borderline sacrilegious to turn something so perfect into some workshop horror.
 Unless you know what you’re doing, of course.